Fresh Picked Blueberries and Lemon Tarts

-- Pour the sifted flour and salt into a food processor.
+- For the Tart Dough: Pour the sifted flour and salt into the bowl of a food processor.
 Scrape in the bits of butter.
 Pulse the mixture about ten to twelve times or a bit more until the dough looks coarse.
-With the motor on, drizzle in the ice water a bit at a time just until the dough comes together and forms a ball, then remove from the processor.
+With the motor on, drizzle in the ice water a bit at a time only just until the dough comes together and forms a ball, then remove dough from the processor.
 If the dough is slightly wet pat just a bit more flour onto it.
 Press down on the dough to flatten, cut it in half, then form two round discs.
-Cover the discs with plastic wrap and let rest in the refrigerator for about twenty minutes.
-If using the dough later, remove the dough from the refrigerator about fifteen minutes before rolling to soften closer to room temperature.
-Grease half of the tart molds, saving the other half to place on top of the dough in the bottom tart mold.
-Preheat oven, convection preferred to 350 degrees.
+Cover the discs with plastic wrap and let rest in the refrigerator around twenty minutes.
+If using the dough later, remove the dough from the refrigerator about fifteen minutes before rolling to soften the dough closer to room temperature.
+Grease half of the tart molds, saving the other half to set on top of the dough as weights in the initial baking.
+Preheat oven to 350 degrees.

 - One at a time, roll out the discs on a lightly floured surface.
-Place a tart mold lightly onto the dough and make a cut a little larger than the shape to fit inside comfortably, then continue with each of the greased tart molds until all are filled, placing a second ungreased tart mold on top of each fitted tart then setting onto a baking sheet.
-Place the tray of tarts into the oven, bake for 7-8 minutes before removing the baking sheet and removing the top tart mold weighting the dough.
-Bake another few minutes, approximately, until the tarts are golden colored and cooked, remove from oven and cool.
+Place a tart mold lightly onto the dough and cut a shape little larger than the tart mold to fit inside comfortably.
+Evenly fit the dough into the tart mold, continue with each of the greased tart molds until all are filled.
+Set an empty un-greased tart mold on top of each fitted tart, press down slightly to weight, transfer onto a parchment lined baking sheet.
+Bake for 7-8 minutes, remove from the oven and take off the top tart tin.
+Place back into the oven and bake dough another few minutes, until the tart shells are golden colored and cooked, remove from oven and cool

-- On very, very, low heat, whisk both the yolks and the eggs in a medium sized stainless steel pan.
+- Preparing the Lemon Curd: On low heat, vigorously whisk both the yolks and the eggs in a medium sized double boiler to a pale color.
 Whisk in the lemon juice, zest and sugar.
-Drop in the butter a bit at a time whisking vigorously at each addition.
+Drop in the butter a bit at a time whisking vigorously after each addition.
 Continue stirring or whisking until curd has become thickened like a custard, approximately between 7-9 minutes.
 Turn off heat.
 Transfer lemon curd to a glass bowl and refrigerate for at least a few hours covered with plastic wrap.

-- Spoon, or using a pastry bag, pipe, lemon curd filling each baked tart.
+- Assembling the Tarts: Spoon, or using a pastry bag to pipe lemon curd filling into each baked tart.
 Top with fresh glossed blueberries.